Canon 5D Mark IV vs 1DX

 The Canon EOS 5D Mark IV and the Canon EOS-1D X are two professional cameras that were announced, respectively, in August 2016 and October 2011.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5D Mark IV has a resolution of 30.1 megapixel, whereas the 1DX provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark IV has a resolution of 30.1 megapixels, whereas the 1DX provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark IV vs Canon 1D X
+Body comparison: Canon 5D Mark IV vs 1DX

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X is considerably larger (52 percent) than the Canon 5D Mark IV.
 Moreover, the 1DX is substantially heavier (74 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.